nlpsandbox/date-annotator-example/README.md

 This tool is provided to NLP developers who develop in Python as a starting point to package their own date annotator as an NLP Sandbox tool (see section [Development](#Development)).
 This section also describes how to generate a tool "stub" using [openapi-generator] for 50+ programming languages-frameworks.

-This repository includes a GitHub CI/CD workflow that lint, test, build and push a Docker image of this tool to Synapse Docker Registry.
+This repository includes a GitHub CI/CD workflow that lints, tests, builds and pushes a Docker image of this tool to Synapse Docker Registry.
 This image of this example tool can be submitted as-is on NLPSandbox.io to benchmark its performance -- just don't expect a high performance!

 ## Specification

-- NLP Sandbox Schema version: 1.1.2
+- NLP Sandbox schemas version: 1.1.2
-- Tool version: 1.1.2
+- NLP Sandbox tool version: 1.1.2
 - Docker image: [docker.synapse.org/syn22277123/date-annotator-example]

 ## Requirements